aftwro/minehut-stats/README.md

 # Minehut-Stats
  An open source discord.py bot for minehut stats using the minehut-api python library.
-You can invite the bot [here](https://discord.com/api/oauth2/authorize?client_id=830206810644021309&permissions=8&scope=bot).
+You can invite the bot

+## SuperOrca has stopped developing this bot.
+I'm going to be the one who works on this bot now as I have a lot of experience in Discord.py